resolator/diploma-master/README.md

 The results show that this approach improves CER but with high cost in performance.

 #### 2D attention maps
 Nonetheless, this experiment is also interesting because attention maps.
+Let's have a look at visualizations on the test subset.

 |![c04-110-01.gif](data/gifs/c04-110-01.gif)                 |
 |------------------------------------------------------------|